 If you have an excessive amount of clutter, remember to commit to a long-term battle.
 An empire is not built in one day, so celebrate progress as you go along.
 Soon, you’ll notice that you’re enjoying your space with a happier mood.

 Among all the tips mentioned here, what worked best for me was this mental tip: stop the impulse buy.
+Just like exercising and going to work, you’ll need to commit to making decluttering a part of your daily routine.
 When I changed my perspective to only buy the things I truly need, clutter never got out of control, and organizing and cleaning became incredibly easy.